manishjon6/Project_18/README.md

 # SentimentAnalysis
 This is a sentiment Analysis project developed on Python Flask Framework.
-It has a full fledged login, registation module with sessins.
+It has a full fledged login, registation module with sessions.
 The login database is deployed on Xampp server.
 Database: Users.
 table name: users.
 Fields- name, email(unique), password.